oscar-franzen/md5inrust/README.md

 ### How does the speed compare with `md5sum`?
 `md5sum` is a utility shipped with most Linux distributions (part of coreutils), and it is very fast.
-I will here compare the execution speed:
+I will here compare the execution speed using `sratoolkit.2.9.2-ubuntu64.tar.gz` (size is 80 mb).

 ```bash